araitatsuya/NiftyReg_Loop_BAT/README.md

 There are XXX source/moving 2D images to be registered onto the reference/target 2D image around the specific area specified by a mask.

-1. Specify the path to the directory where all .nii files are stored.
+1. Specify the path to the directory where all input .nii files are stored.

                 cd C:\